Chapter 2. Using Red Hat Base Container Images (standard and minimal)

 - Standard base images (rhel6 and rhel7): There are both RHEL 6 and RHEL 7 versions of the standard platform images, each representing a different point release.
 Each of these base images comes with a complete set of tools and some language runtimes you might need as the basis for your own containerized applications, middleware and utilities.
 The size of the latest standard RHEL 7 base image is about 192M, with the latest RHEL 6 image coming in at about 166M.

-- Minimal base images (rhel-atomic): The minimal base image (named rhel-atomic) is a much smaller base image, currently only available for RHEL 7.
+- Minimal base images (rhel-minimal, formerly called rhel-atomic): The minimal base image (named rhel-minimal) is a much smaller base image, currently only available for RHEL 7.
 With this minimal image, you have runtime compatibility with the standard RHEL base images, without carrying the unneeded packages and binaries.
-If you want to run a simple binary or add your own runtime languages and tools, the rhel-atomic base image provides a much smaller foundation for you to start with (only about 75M on disk; 28M compressed).
+If you want to run a simple binary or add your own runtime languages and tools, the rhel-minimal base image provides a much smaller foundation for you to start with (only about 75M on disk; 28M compressed).

 Red Hat strongly recommends that you use RHEL standard or minimal base images as the basis for your containers.
 Using these images provide the best foundation of secure, tested, and compliant software on which to build your images.
 While images built from other base images will often run on RHEL systems, Red Hat does not officially support those images.